SelfPhotos/SelfPhotos/README.md

 1. **Timeline View – Quickly locate your memories**
 2. **Folder Structure Preserved - Keep media organized as it is**
-3. **Watch Mode – Automatically sync and update your media library in real-time**
-4. **Privacy - 100% local & offline – Your photos, your control**
+3. **Privacy - 100% local & offline – Your photos, your control**
-5. **Unlimited Storage: Only restricted by your available disk space**
+4. **Unlimited Storage: Only restricted by your available disk space**

 # 🌐 Community